INDICATIONS AND USAGE

-associated with narcolepsy, obstructive sleep apnea (OSA), and shift work disorder
+associated with obstructive sleep apnea (OSA), narcolepsy, or shift work disorder

-obstruction.
-If continuous positive airway pressure (CPAP) is the treatment of choice,
+for the underlying obstruction.
+If continuous positive airway pressure (CPAP) is

 IMPORTANT SAFETY INFORMATION

 Contraindications: NUVIGIL is contraindicated in patients with

 a known hypersensitivity to modafinil or armodafinil or its inactive ingredients.

 requiring hospitalization and discontinuation of treatment has been reported in

 association with the use of NUVIGIL or modafinil.
 There are no factors, including

 duration of therapy, that are known to predict the risk of occurrence or the severity

 of rash.
 Although benign rashes also occur with NUVIGIL, it is not possible to reliably